GoogleCloudPlatform/python-docs-samples/composer/tools/composer_db_transfer.md

     environment.

 1. The script does not prevent DAGs from being scheduled in both old and new environment.
-If can be prevented e.g. by pausing the DAGs before exporting them and unpausing them in the new environment.
+This can be prevented by pausing the DAGs before exporting them and unpausing them in the new environment.

 1. Airflow web server in target environment might temporarily not be available